OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-11.md

 ## 1 Kings 11:39

-So I will oppress the descendants of David for this, but not always.’”
+So I will afflict the descendants of David for this, but not forever.’”

 ---